openrewrite/rewrite-docs/v1beta/visitor.md

 </table>

 {% hint style="success" %}
-Not all required configuration for a visitor must be defined in a declarative visitor.
-It is eventually ran by virtue of being included in a [Recipe](recipes.md), and the Recipe may define configuration for visitors that it includes.
+[Recipes](recipes.md) may define configuration for visitors that they include.
+Different recipes may configure the same visitors very differently.
 {% endhint %}

 ### Validation